kognise/obsidian-aviation/FAR/Volume 4/C Licensing/0417 Launch safety.md

 ### §417.21   Financial responsibility requirements.

-A launch operator must comply with financial responsibility requirements as required by part 440 of this chapter and as specified in a license or license order.
+A launch operator must comply with financial responsibility requirements as required by [[Volume 4/C Licensing/0440 Financial responsibility.md|part 440 of this chapter]] and as specified in a license or license order.

 ### §417.23   Compliance monitoring.

 \(a\) A launch operator must allow access by, and cooperate with, Federal officers or employees or other individuals authorized by the FAA to observe any of its activities, or of its contractors or subcontractors, associated with the conduct of a licensed launch.

 \(b\) For each licensed launch, a launch operator must provide the FAA with a console for monitoring the progress of the countdown and communication on all channels of the countdown communications network.
-A launch operator must also provide the FAA with the capability to communicate with the person designated by §417.103(b)(1).
+A launch operator must also provide the FAA with the capability to communicate with the person designated by [[Volume 4/C Licensing/0417 Launch safety.md#§417.103   Safety organization.|§417.103]](b)(1).

 ### §417.25   Post launch report.